• Skip to main content

 This cardamom latte was such an amazing discovery for me, so I am super excited to share it here with you guys.

-I actually like adding cardamom when I make a matcha chai latte as part of the chai spice mix, but having cardamom as the prominent flavor in a drink, I just was not sure at all.
+I actually like adding a hint of cardamom when I make a matcha chai latte as part of the chai spice mix, but having cardamom as the prominent flavor in a drink, I just was not sure at all.
 So, I decided to give it a try and oh wow, I totally get the hype now.

 I'm definitely late to the party as cardamom is a classic spice to flavor sweet milk recipes and with good reason: it is so shockingly delicious!
 And here, the sweet fragrant and subtle spice profile is amazing paired with coffee.